lewinl349/Github-Dashboard/README.md

 - (Packages: ChartJS, Octokit, Dotenv, React Router, React Query, DaisyUI)

 ## Features
-- Visualizations of contributions per days, languages used, etc...
+- Visualizations of languages used and other profile stats
-- TODO lists for each repo
-- Custom notes for each repo, folders, etc...
+- Summary of upcoming tasks
+- For each repo: TODO list, notes, custom icon, pins
+- Repo folders
 - Different themes